jnlewis/waris/README.md

 </p>

 # Waris
-Decentralized claimable funds manager built on the Stellar Network.
+Decentralized claimable funds service built on the Stellar Network.

 ## Introduction
-Waris is designed with the aim to make claimable funds self managable and safe by utilizing the immutability of blockchain networks.
-All funds created on Waris is stored on the blockchain, and can only be managed by the original creator of the fund and claimed by the beneficiary of the fund from a specific date onwards.
+Waris aims to promote financial planning and management by making claimable funds self managable, easy and safe by utilizing the immutability of blockchain networks.
+Funds created on Waris are stored on the blockchain, and can only be managed by the original creator of the fund.

 Target users are individuals and companies who have a need to create fund accounts with monetary assets that can be claimed by a different party after a certain period of time.
-Users would log in to Waris using either their Stellar wallet or private key.
+Users would log in to Waris using either their Stellar wallet or secret key.
 Note: Sensitive information will only be kept on users own device and never sent to server.

 The use case for such a service include scheduled payments, will writing to leave assets for loved ones, retirement savings or other forced savings plam, regular withdrawal service and more.